addam/lokeye/README.md

 There are two 'children schemes' for face tracking.
 These are switched by the `CHILDREN=<scheme>` directive at compile time:
  * `markers`: Several small markers are set to track interesting facial features.
 Default option.
  * `grid`: The face area is seamlessly subdivided into several trackers, each responsible of its cut out cell.
-The code is not finished yet.
+Only supported for `perspective` motion model so far.
+The code is unfinished and unstable.

+After changing these build options, it is necessary to do a `make clean`.

+## testing programs

+### test_face
+Similar to the main program, this programs starts with either autodetection or interactive marking of the face.
+Then, it skips the calibration procedure and just shows the interactive face and eye tracking results.
+In this program, gaze is not estimated.